nidiabarcoarmengol/nf_pipeline_for_fusionDetection_and_RNAseq_quantification/README.md

 2. 14 Conda environments installed for the different processes.

-3. Docker with the CICERO tool.
+3. Docker with the CICERO tool (Cicero.sh).
+It is necessary to change the docker name in the module if it does not have the name (magearna:5000/iper/cicero).

 Make sure you have everything set up to ensure the pipeline runs propertly.